 Relapsing fever is an infection caused by several species of bacteria in the Borrelia family.

-and is most common in Asia, Africa, and Central and South America.
-The bacteria species associated with LBRF is Borrelia recurrentis
+- Louse-borne relapsing fever (LBRF) is transmitted by body lice.
+It is most common in Asia, Africa, and Central and South America.
+The bacteria species associated with LBRF is Borrelia recurrentis.

 In both forms, the fever episode may end in "crisis."
 This consists of shaking chills, followed by intense sweating, falling body temperature, and low blood pressure.
-This stage may result in death in up to 10% of people.
+This stage may result in death.

-In the United States, TBRF often occurs west of the Mississippi River, particularly in the mountainous West and the high deserts and plains of the Southwest.
-In the mountains of California, Utah, Arizona, New Mexico, Colorado, Oregon, and Washington, infections are usually caused by Borrelia hermsii and are often acquired in cabins in forests.
-It is possible that the risk now extends into the southeastern United States.
+In the United States, TBRF often occurs west of the Mississippi River, particularly in the mountains of the West and the high deserts and plains of the Southwest.
+In the mountains of California, Utah, Arizona, New Mexico, Colorado, Oregon, and Washington, infections are usually caused by Borrelia hermsii and are often picked up in cabins in forests.
+The risk may now extend into the southeastern United States.